Amon1459/Readme/ReadMe.md

     # Repository Description
     ###### [Back to Table of Contents](#Table-of-Contents)
+    undefined

-    Remember this also, as a developer, your goal should be designing NEW experiences that makes people's lives simple; because as developers, we solve problems that people didn't even knew they had- even better, in a way that they do not understand: We are the super heroes and heriones of tomorrow; so get coding, and I hope this repository helps you along your development. - [Frederick Thomas](https://www.linkedin.com/in/discoverfrederickthomas/), Super Coding Ninja™
+    As a developer, your goal should be designing NEW experiences that makes people's lives simple.
+Get coding, I hope this repository helps you along your development. -    [Amon Rashidi]

-    ## User Story
-    ### As the Quiz Administrator
+    ##USER-STORY
+    AS A developer
+    I WANT a README generator
+    SO THAT I can quickly create a professional README for a new project
     ###### [Back to Table of Contents](#Table-of-Contents)
     1. I a command-line application that accepts user input.
     2. I want to be prompted for information about my application repository.